djalbat/juxtapose/README.md

     npm run build-debug
     npm run watch-debug

 As well as building the Juxtapose library itself, this will build a simple example, specifically the first example given in the documentation.
 Be careful when copying example code from the documentation and attempting to build it.
-You must replace the `require('easyui-jxs')` directive with `require('./juxtapose')` since the npm module is not available within the project itself.
-Also, you should leave the `use strict` directive in place, since this is not found in the example code snippets.
+You must replace the `require('juxtapose')` directive with `require('./juxtapose')` since the npm module is not available within the project itself.

  The `example.js` file to use can be found in the `es6` directory.
 To view the compiled example, open the `index.html` file in the `example/` directory.